-Now an innovative online community education and logistics program called the Compost Revolution, operated by Revolution Apps, helps households turn food waste into soil and fertiliser.
+The Compost Revolution, operated by Revolution Apps, is an innovative online community education and logistics program that helps households turn food waste into soil and fertiliser.

 Scaling home organics recovery to many thousands of households is much cheaper than carting organic waste to landfill.

-For residents, the app provides fun online tutorials and an easy-ordering system to choose composting gear and have it delivered straight to the home.
+For residents, the Compost Revolution app provides fun online tutorials and an easy-ordering system to choose composting gear and have it delivered straight to the home.